 Your kids probably love a good Easter egg hunt as much as mine do.
-And through the years we’ve tried to make it a little bit more exciting by filling the eggs with more than just candy.
+And through the years we’ve come up with fun Easter egg filler ideas that are a little bit more exciting then just filling the eggs with candy.

 This post may contain affiliate links.

 I honestly don’t remember how we came up with this Easter egg filler idea, but one year I bought a puzzle at the dollar store and hid the puzzle pieces two or three at a time in the plastic eggs.